lavajuno/afskmodem/README.md

 ### digitalReceiver():
 #### Parameters:
-> digitalModulationType: (required, digitalModulationType) Type of digital modulation to listen for.
+> digitalModulationType: (required, digitalModulationTypes) Type of digital modulation to listen for.

 > amplitudeStartThreshold: (optional, int, 0-32768) Amplitude to detect start of training block